apwiggins/proxmox-terraform-k3s-ansible-cluster/README.md

 With this [Terraform](https://www.terraform.io) plan you can create one or more virtual machines on [Proxmox](https://www.proxmox.com) and install a k3s cluster automatically on it.

+## Reference:
+Based on the original work at: https://github.com/BaldFabi/proxmox-terraform-k3s-ansible-cluster.git

 ## Uses

 - A template named _debian-k3s-node_ that was generated using this [repo](https://github.com/BaldFabi/proxmox-packer)